| Date | Venue | Fees | |

 - Involvement in energy risks: Collapse, fire, explosion etc.

-MODULE II - Energy Risk Management
+Module II: Energy Risk Management

 Overview of Energy Risk Management